arkumar57/Visitor-Vision/README.md

   place of interest in the list of places." by clicking on the button visible as soon as you run the application.
 - You can generate the Second required action to the user story "save the list of the tourist places, " by clicking on the button visible as soon as you run the application.
-- You can "load the list of the tourist places, " by clicking on the button visible as soon as you run the application.
+- You an "load the list of the tourist places, " by clicking on the button visible as soon as you run the application.
 - The Visual Component is visible on the background of the pop-up window as soon as you run the application.

 ### Phase 4: Task 2